 Swelling and bruising

-Some swelling and bruising is to be expected depending on the extent of the face lift, often extending down the neck.
+Since facelift is an invasive procedure, some swelling and bruising is to be expected depending on the extent of the facelift, often extending down the neck.
 Bruising goes through a range of colours including purple, green and yellow.
 After a week you may be reasonably presentable, however most of our patients don’t feel ready to go back to work for two weeks as a minimum.
-For 6-8 weeks some swelling may be persistent but will go down.
+For 6-8 weeks some swelling may be persistent on face and neck, but will go down.

 The incision line